271806/271806/README.md

 🐈‍⬛ I love Human-Computer Interaction as well, which I've experienced on Autonomous Cars and Mixed Reality researches before.
 🐈‍⬛ ♡
 🎵 My favorite band is **Queen** and one of my favorite songs is *Somebody to love* & *I’m in Love With My Car* 🛻
+🎮 My favorite video game is Baldur's Gate 3 and Divinity: Original Sin II, both from Larian Studios.
+🎮 The first PC video game I played is the Left4Dead by Valve.

 <!--
 **271806/271806** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.